Adarsh-Model-Trains/jmri-mqtt-spring-transformer-wireless-eco-system/spring-jmri-mqtt-data-transformer/README.md

 ```
 node:
   configurations:
-    lightStartingAddress: 1000                      #starting address of the light in whole layout its mandatory value
+    lightStartingAddress: 10000                     #starting address of the light in whole layout its mandatory value
-    turnoutStartingAddress: 10000                   #starting address of the turnout in whole layout its mandatory value
     signal2LStartingAddress: 20000                  #starting address of the 2 light signal in whole layout its mandatory value
     signal3LStartingAddress: 30000                  #starting address of the 3 light signal in whole layout its mandatory value
-    signalCacheClearingTime: 5000                   #2Led 3Led signal cache clearence time in case some things is stuck it will flush to topic
+    turnoutServoStartingAddress: 40000              #starting address of the turnout in whole layout its mandatory value
+    turnoutSnapStartingAddress: 50000               #starting address of the turnout in whole layout its mandatory value
+    signalCacheClearingTime: 8000                   #after every 5 sec job will clean the cache if its not updated for last 8 sec and if any stale data in cache for specific node

     nodes:
       -
         nodeId: 1                                   # node id/name publish topic will be formed with this id only